Acoustic Guitar Tonewood Guide

 Acoustic Guitar Tonewood – Necks & Fretboards

 For the most part, acoustic necks consist of either maple or mahogany.
 That’s because they’re easy to work with and respond well to tension.
 The fretboard is where you tend to get a broader variety, as this is one of the main parts that you’re in contact with when playing your instrument.
-Because of this, the choice of fretboard wood is one of the most important things to consider in terms of feel and playability.
-Here’s a selection of some of the most common options and their characteristics:
+Because of this, the choice of fretboard wood is one of the most important things to consider.
+But unlike the top, back, and sides, here, the differences are often more about feel than sound.

 Rosewood